jwuebbl/flask/README.md

 # Experimental Flask App
 ## Author: Jeffrey Wuebbles

 ## How to start the Virtual Enviroment:
 	.\venv\Scripts\activate

+## How to generate requirements.txt
+Note: Make sure the virtual environment is started before generating requirements.txt

+    pip freeze > requirements.txt

-## How to install dependencies:
+## How to install dependencies from requirements.txt:

-	pip install flask
-	pip install flask-mysql
+	pip install -r /app/requirements.txt

 ## How to start the flask app locally:
 The syntax is: flask --app <appname> --debug run